akjmicro/dclang/README.md

 from FORTH, as does '.s', which non-destructively shows the stack contents.
 This is different from 'dc', where 'p' pops/prints the TOS.

-In the looping example, the 'do/redo' block has access to a hidden variable 'i', which you can use to test conditionally and escape the loop.
-This is a weird mixture of the way FORTH uses 'do/loop' and 'begin/again'; note how unlike traditional FORTH, you manually test the condition inside the block yourself, just before the 'redo', which tests for a true condition before returning to 'do'.
-(I may change this in the future to be more FORTH-like, and have separate 'do/loop' and 'begin/again' constructs.)
+In the looping examples, the block has access to up to 3 hidden variables, 'i', 'j', and 'k' which you can use to test conditionally and escape the loop.

-This project is *far* from complete, but the goal is for it to be a full-blown Turing-complete language in the vein of FORTH.
+This allows nested loops up to three counters deep.
+Going any futher is a code-smell anyway, and you should refactor to a different implementation if you need something more.

-So far, I've implemented:
+Implemented thus far:

   * Math:
     * +, -, *, /, %, <<, >>